aragon/protocol/docs/4-entry-points/7-treasury.md

     - Update next nonce of the voter if a signature was given
     - Reduce the token balance of the caller based on the requested amount
     - Transfer the requested token amount to the recipient address, revert if the ERC20-transfer wasn't successful

-### 4.7.4.
-Withdraw all

-- **Actor:** External entity incentivized in transfer the funds of a certain address
-- **Inputs:**
-    - **Token:** Address of the ERC20-compatible token to be withdrawn
-    - **From:** Address whose funds will be transferred
-    - **Authorization:** Optional authorization granted by the voter in case of a third party sender
-- **Authentication:** Open
-- **Pre-flight checks:**
-    - Validate signature if given
-    - Ensure that the token balance of the recipient address is greater than zero
-- **State transitions:**
-    - Update next nonce of the voter if a signature was given
-    - Set the token balance of the recipient to zero
-    - Transfer the whole balance of the recipient address to it, revert if the ERC20-transfer wasn't successful

 ### 4.7.5.
 Recover funds